WomenPlusPlus/deploy-impact-21-kona-b/backend/readme.md

 It is also tricky to add/update/delete the CSV files using APIs since it will not be easy to ensure the APIs are called by the authorized team.
 Therefore, we chose to not add such features, to avoid adding misleading data to the data we have.

 - Some strings, such as URLs, are malformed when displayed on the frontend and need some cleaning/default values.
 This issue should've been compromised with the frontend since strings can be displayed in different formats on different platforms.
+- It is not possible to design a conditional quiz logic with the current implementation.
+This means that the questions that appear to the user will be independant of each other.
+It will be nice to have a logic that gives the user more relevant answers to choose from based on their previous answers in the future.
 ## Future Development

 - Migrate the backend to read from postgres DB instead of CSV files.
 We currently store the data in Postgres on this [branch]( https://github.com/WomenPlusPlus/deploy-impact-21-kona-b/tree/config-db-container/backend).
 However, further development is needed to refactor the backend to read from the SQL database.